 ‘Our three boys like to congregate on the wood-framed sofa in the kitchen overlooking the garden,’ says the owner.
 Bespoke furnishings, such as the sofa, ensure a one-of-a-kind look.

-Texture – including sisal flooring and the wool-on- canvas art – is a key element in the scheme.
+Texture abound in the living room ideas – including sisal flooring and the wool-on- canvas art – is a key element in the scheme.

 ‘It means that although the house contains neutral elements, there is always a sense of interest and warmth to be found,’ says Alice.